-- The campus utilizes digital surveillance cameras at the main entrances of Building A. - An intrusion alarm system is in operation in all buildings for hours that the campus is closed. - The campus maintains a fire alarm system. - The College has emergency exit routes posted in each room. - An Evening Coordinator is employed during normal business hours to patrol all areas of the main campus and to make sure that all areas are safe and secure. - The Health and Wellness Facility is only accessible through electronic access and employs digital security cameras.
+- · The campus utilizes digital surveillance - An intrusion alarm system is in operation in all buildings for hours that the campus is closed. - The campus maintains a fire alarm system. - The College has emergency exit routes posted in each room. - An Evening Coordinator is employed during normal business hours to patrol all areas of the main campus and to make sure that all areas are safe and secure. - The Health and Wellness Facility is only accessible through electronic access and employs digital security cameras.